Alex Morgan: Tottenham Hotspur (2020)

 On September 12, 2020, Morgan signed with English FA Women's Super League team Tottenham Hotspur.
 The contract reportedly ran from September through December 2020, with an option to extend the deal through the end of the 2020–21 FA WSL season in May 2021.
 Orlando retained Morgan's NWSL rights.
 Still trying to regain fitness having not played since August 2019 and giving birth in May 2020, Morgan eventually made her Spurs debut on November 7, 2020, appearing as a 69th-minute substitute in a 1–1 WSL draw against Reading.
 On November 14 she made her first start for Spurs, playing 45 minutes in a 2–2 draw with Bristol City before being substituted at half-time.
 In her third appearance Morgan played against North London rivals Arsenal in the League Cup group stage, substituting on at half-time.
 The match finished in a 2–2 tie and a penalty shootout with Morgan the only player to not convert, instead firing the decisive penalty over the crossbar in a 5–4 defeat.
 She scored her first goal for the club on December 6, 2020, an 84th-minute penalty in a 3–1 victory over Brighton & Hove Albion, Spurs' first league win of the season.
 The following week, Morgan scored her second penalty in as many games as Spurs beat Aston Villa 3–1.
-On December 21, Tottenham Hotspur announced that Morgan would end her contract with the club and return to the US.
+On December 21, Tottenham Hotspur announced that Morgan would end her contract with the club and return to the United States.